 Re-employment within the applicable waiting period will result in the suspension of TRSL benefits until completion of the waiting period or the end of re-employment, whichever occurs first.

-- Applies to PreK-12 substitute "classroom teachers," adult education and literacy teachers, adjunct professors, and school nurses.
+- Applies to PreK-12 substitute "classroom teachers," adult education and literacy teachers, adjunct professors, school nurses, presenters of professional development training, tutors for any PreK-12 student, and "classroom teachers" employed in a temporary capacity to proctor tests

 - Restricts any earnings from such a position in a fiscal year to no more than 25% of the retiree’s annual retirement benefit.